 2. Mr. Popper's Penguins

-If you're on my email list, you'll know that my classroom mascot was a penguin up until I got married.
-As a result, each year I would end up reading Mr. Popper's Penguins with my class as a whole class novel study.
+If you're on my email list, you'll know that my classroom mascot was a penguin until I married.
+As a result, each year, I would end up reading Mr. Popper's Penguins with my class as a whole class novel study.

-In case you haven't read it, the story follows Mr. Popper after his life is turned upside down after receiving a package from his favorite Arctic explorer.
+If you haven't read it, the story follows Mr. Popper after his life is turned upside down after receiving a package from his favorite Arctic explorer.
 That package is, of course, a penguin.
-Not surprisingly, the Popper family is ill-equipped to take care of a creature who is used to the frigid temperatures at the South Pole.
+Not surprisingly, the Popper family is ill-equipped to care for a creature who is used to the frigid temperatures at the South Pole.

 Cross-curricular connections: Adaptations, Explorers

 - Get the ebook: Mr. Popper's Penguins on Kindle

 - Lesson Materials: Mr. Popper's Penguins Novel Study